How can Dropbox help me collaborate with others?

 Do I have to have a Dropbox account to comment?

-What if I don’t want everyone to edit my stuff?
+Wait!
+What if I don’t want everyone to edit my content?

 That’s an easy one.
-By setting view-only permissions for specific files or folders, you can keep people from editing your stuff, but still let them view it.
+By setting view-only permissions for specific files or folders, you can keep people from editing your content, but still let them view it.

 Try it out